charmbracelet/mods/Examples.md

 - all messages go to `STDERR`
 - all prompts are saved with the first line of the prompt as the title
-- glamour is used by default
+- glamour is used by default if `STDOUT` is a TTY

 ### Basic